 Exercise Price: The exercise price will be determined by the Compensation Committee, in its discretion.
-Although it is the general policy of the Compensation Committee to grant options at not less than the fair market value of the Common Stock on the date of grant, the Compensation Committee has reserved the right, in its discretion, to grant options at a lower price as and when it deems appropriate and subject to applicable tax laws.
+The exercise price will not be less than the fair market value of the shares on the date of grant, unless the stock option complies with Section 409A of the Code.
 In no event, however, will Incentive Stock Options be granted at an exercise price of less than the fair market value of the Common Stock on the grant date.